CIF Parser¶

 ... 'length_c_esd': '?'}, raw=True)

-Now we can create a CIF file can from scratch:
+Here is an example of how to create a CIF file from scratch:

 >>> d = cif.Document()